julkue/mark.js/README.md

 ##2.
 Highlight usage

 To highlight a keyword/phrase you can define an element that will be wrapped around the keyword.
 The default element is `span`.
-Also you can define a class that will be appended to the wrapper.
+You can also define a class that will be appended to the wrapper.
 The default class is `highlight`.

 If you want to ignore some elements in the context, e.g. a specific element with a class you need to